 - Decreased maximal heart rate, decreased cardiac output, reduced bone density, and because this list can go on and on, it is one of the reasons why completing thorough health histories and assessments are vital to working with this group (5).

 Seniors are motivated to exercise for many reasons.
-Some are looking for general health and wellness benefits, weight loss help, or opportunities for social interaction.
+Some are looking for general health and wellness benefits, weight loss help, core strength, or opportunities for social interaction.
 Others may be participating due to a fear of losing their independence if they can’t physically care for themselves.
 Exercise has been shown to significantly improve confidence in older adults and those who keep active are also less likely to experience psychological distress (6-7).
 Regular exercise positively benefits seniors with improved emotional wellbeing, decreased stress, improved mood, and decreased symptoms of depression and anxiety.